Luketedwards/harmonize/README.md

 The deployed site can be viewed [Here](http://www.harmonise-app.co.uk/).

+As much of the websites functionality revloves around interacting with other users I have created two accounts for you to use for marking purposes.
+These have one project created each, and are a member of the others project for you to test the project hub section.
+You can also test the messages function and other features that require two accounts.
+Please feel free to create your own account from scratch also; I just thought this would save a little time and make the marking process more streamlined.

+## Demo Log in details

+Username: codeinstitute1
+Password: password

+Username: codeinstitute2
+Password: password

 # Project Overview

 The purpose of this project is to develop and present my skills in the follow areas: